kgateway-dev/kgateway.io/content/docs/operations/sample-app.md

 ## Expose the app on the gateway {#expose-app}

-Now that you have an app and a gateway, you can create a route to access the app.
+Now that you have an app and a gateway proxy, you can create a route to access the app.

-1. Create an HTTPRoute resource to expose the httpbin app on the gateway.
+1. Create an HTTPRoute resource to expose the httpbin app on the Gateway.
 The following example exposes the app on the `wwww.example.com` domain.

    ```yaml
    kubectl apply -f- <<EOF